Skip to Main Content

 Morning:

-Sailing onward, we cross the famed Drake Passage, a body of water that marks the intersection of the cold Antarctic with the warmer Atlantic and Pacific Oceans.
-Drake Passage is known for strong westerly winds, heavy seas, and its nickname "The Roaring Fifties.
+Sailing onward, we will cross the famed Drake Passage, a body of water that marks the intersection of the cold Antarctic with the warmer Atlantic and Pacific Oceans.
+Drake Passage is known for strong westerly winds, heavy seas, and its nickname “The Roaring Fifties.”
 While this passage may be challenging, you can rest confidently aboard our expedition vessel, which is purpose-built with stabilizers, powerful engines, and a highly qualified crew.
 The most spirited sailors consider Drake Passage a lifetime achievement, and soon you can tick it off on the list yourself!
 In the Drake, the excitement builds as Antarctic wildlife comes into view with our first sight of seals, penguins, and albatrosses.

 Lunch: